 Google Voice will likely be the monetization vehicle to make this happen.
-One important thing that is not being covered by the media is that consumers talk on their mobile phone 50% of the time indoors.
-Also, the majority of phones being sold these days are smartphones which have Wi-Fi VoIP capabilities.
-This means that you don't really need to be connected to the outside cellular network if you are only using data and you have an IP based Voice application like Skype or Google Voice.
+One important thing that is not being covered by the media is that consumers talk on their mobile phones 50% of the time indoors.
+Also, the majority of phones being sold these days are smartphones that have Wi-Fi VoIP capabilities.
+This means that you don't really need to be connected to the outside cellular network if you are only using data and you have an IP-based Voice application like Skype or Google Voice.